flixurapp/flixur/NOTES.md

 ### Server Plugins

 Also TBD, general idea is they run when the server runs and maybe get access (somehow) to some server functions like manipulating data.

+These also function as libraries that other plugins can require as a dependency.
+An example of this is a server plugin registering a yt-dlp binary for use in a sound provider.
+This makes it so that the binary is only downloaded once (on starting the server plugin) and can be used by other plugins.